 MYOB AccountRight Server Locator

-- Once both of the above work fine, make sure all users are out of MYOB, then stop the API Service.
+- Make sure all users are out of MYOB, then stop the API Service.
 To do this, open the Task Manager on the server and stop MYOBAPIService.

 - The file is in XML format.
 Find the PublicAddressServer, PublicAddressPort and InstallationAddress entries under the appSettings node

-change localhost for the name of the server or its IP address in both the PublicAddressServer and the InstallationAddress entries.
+hange localhost for the name of the server or its IP address in both the PublicAddressServer and the InstallationAddress entries.
 You can leave the port number to 8080 as per default.
-Example, if your server name is myserver, then replace those settings by the following:
+For example, if your server's network name is myserver, then replace those settings by the following:

 - Save the file and start the MYOBAPIService again.

-- Test the API again by opening this on the browser on the server: http://localhost:8080/AccountRight/ and verify that in the list of MYOB company files, their API links are now using the server name instead of localhost.
+- Test the API again by opening this on the browser on the server: http://localhost:8080/AccountRight/ and verify that in the list of MYOB company files, their API URIs are now using the server name instead of localhost.
+In our example, you should see results like these, only instead of "myserver" you should see your own server's name you set up in the configuration file:

 After following these steps, you should now be able to connect from the integration app.